tommasomoretti/nameless-analytics-server-side-client-tag/README.md

 They are:
 - written in Google Cloud Firestore every time they change --overrides latest update
-- readed and sent to BigQuery with the current parameter status --overrides every update
+- read and sent to BigQuery with the current parameter status --overrides every update

 Please note: if a parameter has the same name as another, it can override or be overridden depending on where it was set.